sramorosi/MAKE3-Arm/README.md

 1. Mechanical design of joints (strong, robust, accurate)
 1. Principles of Statics (forces and torques/moments)
-1. How to create smooth natural remote control
+1. How to create smooth remote control
 1. How to synchronize the control of multiple servos
 1. How to make programmed commands fast and smooth
 1. How to use trigonometry to get arm angles from a desired point - Inverse Kinematics